EQuimper/twitter-clone-with-graphql-reactnative/README.md

 }, { timestamps: true });
 ```

-Here I add the timestamps who give us 2 new field to our model. `createdAt` and `updatedAt` who are date.
+Here I add the timestamps who give us 2 new field to our model. `createdAt` and `updatedAt` who are dates.
 Cause of it we gonna add in the schema this 2 field.
-Also we gonna create a `scalar Date` who is the way to do a custom type in graphql.
+Also we gonna create a `scalar Date` which is the way to do a custom type in graphql.

 ##### src/graphql/schema.js